English Cathedral City 3 Letters

 At that time the eastern part of Durham Cathedral was in need of repair and the proposed eastern extension was unsuccessful.
 Le Pour commissioned the architect Richard Farnham to design the eastern terminal for a building in which several monks could say the daily office simultaneously.
 The resulting building was a chapel of nine altars.
 In 1250, the cathedral’s original roof was replaced by a vault that is still in place.

-See Also Words With Letters Rovedo
+See Also Words With Doa 5 Letters

 The towers also date from the early 13th century, but the central tower was damaged by lightning and replaced in two stages in the 15th century, the master masons being Thomas Barton and John Bell.